Dadar Kirti

 Dadar Kirti (দাদার কীর্তি; lit.
 'Deeds of my elder brother') is a 1980 Bengali romantic drama film directed by Tarun Majumdar.
 The film was based on an unpublished novel of the same name by Saradindu Bandopadhyay.
 It stars Tapas Paul, Mahua Roychoudhury, Ayan Banerjee, Debashree Roy, Sandhya Roy, Kali Banerjee, Ruma Guha Thakurta and Anup Kumar.
-Tapas Paul made his debut with this film.
+The film marks the debut of Tapas Paul.

 The film attained a huge box office success upon its release and still has a popular following.